painting a room

 As paint will not take to dirty surfaces, ensure all surfaces are spotless.

-Dry dirt, such as dust and sawdust, can be wiped off with a cloth, while stickier materials, such as grease, must be washed with a mixture of dish soap and water.
+You can wipe off dry dirt, such as dust and sawdust, with a cloth, while stickier materials, such as grease, must be washed with a mixture of dish soap and water.

-If, while cleaning, you find problem areas that need patching, follow this guide on how to fix them before you start painting.
+If, while cleaning, you find problem areas that need repairing, follow our patching plaster guide before you start painting.

 Using canvas drop cloths is the best way to protect carpets from paint.
 There are three key benefits to using canvas instead of plastic: